stealthmachines/Legal-Vision/README.md

 # Legal Vision by zCHG.org

 #### An AI document reader which specializes in reading American Jurisprudence from fine print photographic images.
 Pairs well with LM Studio.
-Incidentally, includes a "legal council" of up to two local bots + one cloud bot.
+Includes a "legal council" of up to two local bots + one cloud bot.

 ---